 Matcha is of course not the only green things harvested in spring.
 Sansai mountain vegetables are the spring delicacy eagerly awaited every year, and here in the countryside, locals simply go sansai-hunting in the forests (yes they know where all the good spots are!), or even in their own backyards 😛

 We recommend joining in to pick your own greens if you get the chance, but otherwise, plenty of eateries such as our favorite old books cafe, Machiya Bunko (こまつ町家文庫 @machiyabunko), serve up sansai dishes in this period, typically fried crisp as tempura.

 And of course, the Festivals

 A festival that brings the whole city together, it is a precious stage for our city’s deep-rooted kabuki culture.
-The kabuki plays performed at this festival upon the grand hikiyama floats are not just your typical kabuki plays, but children’s kabuki typically performed by elementary school girls!
+The kabuki plays performed at this festival upon the grand hikiyama floats are not your typical all-men kabuki plays, but children’s kabuki performed by elementary school girls!

-(those who weren’t able to join can still enjoy the hikiyama illumination & plays on Youtube!)
+(those who weren’t able to join can still enjoy the plays on Youtube!)

 We are so grateful for the abundant nature and community spirit that abounds in Komatsu City.